anibali/aiden.nibali.org/content/blog/2015-05-06-calculating-approximate-logarithms.md

 quickly, focusing on an implementation for microprocessors.
 Code examples are in Ruby for ease of reading.

-### Course grain
+### Coarse grain

 Calculating the integer base 2 log of a number is as simple as finding the position of its most-significant '1' bit.
 This is a happy result of how the binary system of representing numbers works, and it shouldn't require too much thought for you to convince yourself that this is indeed the case.

-So, to calculate a course log, all we need to do is find the position of the highest set bit!
+So, to calculate a coarse log, all we need to do is find the position of the highest set bit!

 You might already be thinking of a few ways to do this: